-- (b) if the general meeting is the first annual general meeting for the community titles scheme-the business required to be considered at the first annual general meeting. - (3) If the general meeting is an annual general meeting (other than the first annual general meeting), the agenda must also include- - (a) the substance of each statutory motion to be considered at the meeting; and - (b) anything else required, under the Act, to be included on the agenda for the meeting.
+- (ii) a list of the original motions that are part of the group in the following order- - (A) motions requiring a resolution without dissent; - (B) motions requiring a special resolution; - (C) motions requiring a majority resolution; - (D) motions requiring an ordinary resolution. - (3) If the meeting is an annual general meeting, other than the first annual general meeting, the agenda must also include- - (a) the substance of each statutory motion to be considered at the meeting; and - (b) anything else required, under the Act, to be included on the agenda for the meeting.